mortezakowkabi/jcb-persian-documentation/028-How-to-change-exported-values-and-setup-custom-import-options.md

 * Always **backup** your component before changing export/import code.
 * Test export data using small datasets first.
 * Avoid running custom imports on production before validating in a test environment.
-* Use **MySQL tools** for massive imports beyond Joomla’s memory limits.
+* Use **MySQL tools** for massive imports beyond Joomla's memory limits.

 ---

 ### Final Thoughts

 This feature set makes JCB exceptionally powerful for large-scale data management.
-By mastering custom **export and import scripting**, you can make your Joomla components behave like professional, data-driven systems adaptable to any client’s needs.
+By mastering custom **export and import scripting**, you can make your Joomla components behave like professional, data-driven systems adaptable to any client's needs.

 ---